Archive-name: RGP_FAQ.RTF

 currently serviced by another operator unless you and thuh operator agree to

 this.
-Operatin' machines is like wow! a rough business and you can stir up some mean
+Operatin' machines is ya know, like, a rough business and you can stir up some mean

-thin's (your machine mysteriously has thuh cord cut off on a regular basis, like, or
+thin's (your machine mysteriously has thuh cord cut off on a regular basis, man, or

 it just vanishes!
-Gag me with a pitchfork!) if you are not careful.
+Gag me with a SPOOOOON!) if you are not careful.

-2. Check with government licensin', mostly, zonin', like, wow, and tax requirements (either
+2. Check with government licensin', fer shure, zonin', oh, baby, and tax requirements (either

-county, oh, baby, city, like, wow, or state).
+county, like, wow, city, like, wow, or state).
 Many require an annual license per machine and/or

 location.
 Some allow a floatin' license that just covers a certain number of